dragonflydb/dragonfly/doc/dashtable.md

 ## Dash table
 [Dashtable](https://arxiv.org/abs/2003.07302) is an evolution of an algorithm from 1979 called [extendible hashing](https://en.wikipedia.org/wiki/Extendible_hashing).

 Similarly to a classic hashtable, dashtable (DT) also holds an array of pointers at front.
 However, unlike with classic tables, it points to `segments` and not to linked lists of items.
 Each `segment` is, in fact, a mini-hashtable of constant size.
 The front array of pointers to segments is called `directory`.
 Similarly to a classic table, when an item is inserted into a DT, it first determines the destination segment based on item's hashvalue.
-The segment is implemented as a hashtable with open-addresed hashing scheme and as I said - constant in size.
+The segment is implemented as a hashtable with open-addressed hashing scheme and as I said - constant in size.
 Once segment is determined, the item inserted into one of its buckets.
 If an item was successfully inserted, we finished, otherwise, the segment is "full" and needs splitting.
 The DT splits the contents of a full segment in two segments, and the additional segment is added to the directory.
 Then it tries to reinsert the item again.
 To summarize, the classic chaining hash-table is built upon a dynamic array of linked-lists while dashtable is more like a dynamic array of flat hash-tables of constant size.

 ![Dashtable Diagram](./dashtable.svg)